In more detail

 Our meetings

-The meetings of the Board (Representatives) and Executive (Trustees) are held in the manner of Friends, with quiet worship being the context in which discussion takes place and decisions are made.
-Decisions are minuted at the time, with some additional notes appended to minutes on occasion where a detailed minute is not needed.
+The meetings of the Board (Representatives) and of Trustees are held in the manner of Friends, with quiet worship being the context in which discussion takes place and decisions are made.
+Decisions are minuted at the time, with some additional notes appended to minutes on occasion where a detailed minute is not appropriate.
 The Board and the Trustees each have Clerks to facilitate this process.
 Sometimes one person has Clerked both bodies, but more recently the roles have been divided.

-Our Treasurer is another key member of the Trustees, with responsibilities for financial oversight, in consultation with other Executive members and the Co-ordinator.
-There are normally three or four meetings a year for Representatives, taking place at different parts of the North, usually held at Quaker Meeting Houses.
+Our Treasurer is another key Trustee role, with responsibilities for financial oversight, in consultation with other Trustees members and the Co-ordinator.
+There are normally four meetings a year for Representatives, taking place at different parts of the North, usually held at Quaker Meeting Houses.
 Through inviting speakers and linking up with local Friends’ concerns and activities, our meetings also serve to strengthen Quaker and non-Quaker peace networks.

-Since March 2020, our activities have been undertaken largely online, from members’ and trustees’ meetings to workshops and networking events, due to the Covid-19 pandemic.
+Since March 2020, our activities have been online, in-person only, and hybrid/blended events, from members’ and trustees’ meetings to workshops and networking events.

 The role of Representatives